athertahir/deep-learning-time-series-forecasting/chapter_16/Lab14.md

     methods and their benefit really depend on the chosen framing of the problem and the modeling methods.
 Nevertheless, below is a list of general data preparation methods that may be useful:

-ˆ Daily differencing may be useful to adjust for the daily cycle in the data.
+- Daily differencing may be useful to adjust for the daily cycle in the data.

-ˆ Annual differencing may be useful to adjust for any yearly cycle in the data.
+- Annual differencing may be useful to adjust for any yearly cycle in the data.

-ˆ Normalization may aid in reducing the variables with differing units to the same scale.
+- Normalization may aid in reducing the variables with differing units to the same scale.

     There are many simple human factors that may be helpful in engineering features from the data, that in turn may make specific days easier to forecast.
 Some examples include:

-ˆ Indicating the time of day, to account for the likelihood of people being home or not.
+- Indicating the time of day, to account for the likelihood of people being home or not.

-ˆ Indicating whether a day is a weekday or weekend.
+- Indicating whether a day is a weekday or weekend.

-ˆ Indicating whether a day is a North American public holiday or not.
+- Indicating whether a day is a North American public holiday or not.

     These factors may be significantly less important for forecasting monthly data, and perhaps to a degree for weekly data.
 More general features may include:

-     Indicating the season, which may lead to the type or amount environmental control systems being used.
+    - Indicating the season, which may lead to the type or amount environmental control systems being used.

 16.6.3 Modeling Methods